 The above analysis for state agencies' costs and savings applies to local agencies as well.
 Costs have been estimated in the same manner as above.
+Items that cannot be estimated for state employers, including testing costs, the provision of respirators for voluntary use, and physical distancing/partitions during outbreaks, are equally uncertain for local entity employers.

-Given that local government entities are particularly likely to be aware of-and comply with-the requirements of their own counties, the Division does not believe that changes are likely to be needed in local government entities' current COVID-19 prevention policies.
-As described above with regard to state employers, the Division is aware that local entities will still review their existing COVID-19 prevention programs to ensure compliance with this regulation, but the time required will vary dramatically between public agencies and cannot be quantified.
+Given that local government entities are particularly likely to be aware of-and comply with-the requirements and guidance of their own local health departments and CDPH, the Board does not believe that changes are likely to be needed in local government entities' current COVID-19 prevention policies relative to the existing section 3203 (although some requirements may be relaxed relative to the emergency regulations currently in force, for instance where exceptions for fully vaccinated people apply).
+As described above with regard to state employers, the Board is aware that local entities will still review their existing COVID-19 prevention programs to ensure compliance with this regulation, but the time required will vary dramatically between public agencies and cannot be quantified.
 The speed of review will depend on the size of the agency, the nature of its operations, and what units within the entity (if any) have their own distinct policies and plans.
-To provide some idea of the number of establishments involved, there were 19,380 local government establishments in the first quarter of 2020, according to EDD.
+To provide some idea of the number of establishments involved, there were 19,380 local government establishments in the first quarter of 2020, according to EDD.75